aws-samples/bedrock-claude-chat/docs/SETUP_IDP.md

 1. Go to the AWS Management Console.
 2. Navigate to Secrets Manager and choose "Store a new secret".
 3. Select "Other type of secrets".
 4. Input the Google OAuth clientId and clientSecret as key-value pairs.
-For example:
-5. Key: clientId, Value: <YOUR_GOOGLE_CLIENT_ID>
+   Key: clientId, Value: <YOUR_GOOGLE_CLIENT_ID>
-6. Key: clientSecret, Value: <YOUR_GOOGLE_CLIENT_SECRET>
+   Key: clientSecret, Value: <YOUR_GOOGLE_CLIENT_SECRET>
-7. Follow the prompts to name and describe the secret.
+5. Follow the prompts to name and describe the secret.
 Remember the secret name as you will need it in your CDK code.
 For example, googleOAuthCredentials.
-8. Review and store the secret.
+6. Review and store the secret.

+### Attention

+The key names must exactly match the strings 'clientId' and 'clientSecret'.

 ## Step 3: Update cdk.json